-One of the most confusing aspects about database querying (which, at heart, is what Customer Insights really is) is the difference between null values and blank values.
+One of the most confusing things about database querying (which, at heart, is what Customer Insights really is) is the difference between null values and blank values.
 You might have noticed that the operators dropdown list includes both the operators is blank and is null.
 That’s great, except for one thing: what’s the difference between a blank value and a null value?

 To be honest, the answer to that question is perhaps more philosophical than it is practical.
 In database terms, however, a null value is a value that doesn’t exist: the field does not contain a value of any kind (not even a blank value).
 By contrast, a blank value is a real value: it just happens to be a string value containing 0 characters.
 Two scenarios are largely responsible for blank values: